Online Minimization of Polarization and Disagreement via Low-Rank Matrix Bandits: Appendix

 The canonical offline problem is to minimize \Cref{eq:pd-und} with respect to $\mat{L}$ over the set of admissible Laplacians.
 Prior work observed that the function $f(\mat{L}) = \innateopinions^\top (\eye + \mat{L})^{-1}\innateopinions$ is matrix-convex whenever $\mat{L}$ belongs to a convex subset of Laplacians~\citep{nordstrom2011convexity}.

-Rather than relying on the unrealistic assumption of prior knowledge of innate opinions $\innateopinions$ for the one-shot offline optimization defined above, we propose the \emph{online learning} framework in which the optimal intervention is discovered by sequential interaction with the environment through interventions and observations.
+Rather than assuming prior knowledge of the innate opinions~$\innateopinions$ required for the one-shot offline optimization above, we adopt an \emph{online learning} framework in which the optimal intervention is discovered through sequential interaction. {We focus on online regret minimization rather than Best Arm Identification (BAI) or batched updates because interventions on platforms occur sequentially, and each action has immediate impact.
+Minimizing cumulative regret therefore captures the cost of suboptimal interventions, aligning with how recommender systems operate in practice.
+BAI or batched formulations are potential alternatives, but they assume exploration has no interim effect.